Week 11 - Networking and Communications

 Reflection

 This also connects to my final project direction.
-If I use a display, sensors, or multiple I2C modules later, I will need to understand how all of them share the same bus without confusing the microcontroller.
-This week made that idea much clearer.
+If I use displays, sensors, physical buttons, or a web interface later, I will need to understand how information moves between different parts of the system.
+This week made that idea much clearer because I tested both a local bus communication example and a Wi-Fi communication example.